python-control/python-control/doc/stochastic.rst

 Maximum Likelihood Estimation
 =============================

-Consider a *nonlinear* system with discrete time dynamics of the form
+Consider a *nonlinear* system with discrete-time dynamics of the form

 .. math::
   :label: eq_fusion_nlsys-oep